 Once my wife was taken on “soul winning visitation” by a supposed expert who led a man in a sinner’s prayer.
 While the expert was writing down the man’s information, the man told my wife, “I don’t really believe that stuff.”
 Yet he was given “assurance” and reported as a convert.

-As we have noted, granting assurance of salvation is the work of the Spirit of God (Ro.
+Granting assurance of salvation is the work of the Spirit of God (Ro.
 8:16; Ga.
-4:6; 1 Joh.
+4:6; 1 Jo.
 5:10).
-We can show the individual where assurance can be found, which is in God’s Word, but we can’t give the assurance.
+We can show the individual where assurance is found, which is in God’s Word, but we can’t give the assurance.
 The Lord knows those that are His, and the believer’s part is to demonstrate his salvation by departing from iniquity (2 Ti.
 2:19).

 In the Southern Baptist Convention, there was a 96% growth rate from 1970 to 2010 in baptisms of pre-schoolers.
 Consider the statistics for 2013: A full 60% of SBC churches baptized zero youth between ages of 12-17 and 80% baptized zero or just one young adult ages 18-29.
 But there was an explosion in the baptisms of “five and under” (Annual Church Profile, 2013).